 As you can see, having a bit of courage can pay off more than you can imagine!
 However, it’s not always working that way, and I was rejected by so many brands at the beginning of my career.
 Yet, you always have to try!

-The Best Posing Tips You Can Find!
+The Best Model Posing Tips

 I will not tell you “unnecessary” tips like “turn your head this way,” nor give you already existed poses to copy.
 Instead, I will help you to develop posing skills, as well as your own style!